Kamikaze

 Dear Father and Mother,

 Finally tomorrow I will die honorably in an attack on an enemy ship.
-I must fly OO [4] kilometers to Okinawa carrying a drop tank and a OOO kilogram bomb.
+I must fly OO [4] kilometers to Okinawa carrying a drop tank and an OO kilogram bomb.
 I am trembling with excitement as I wait to fly on my plane from this green airfield.
 Will the enemy I meet tomorrow be a warship?
 An aircraft carrier?
 Or a cruiser?
 Certainly I will demonstrate my skill by one plane hitting one ship.

 Tomorrow I will be able to go to Yasukuni Shrine where my comrades are waiting.
 Being born as Japanese man, there is no long-cherished ambition that exceeds this.